-At December 31, 2021, we had outstanding borrowings of \$13.1 million under our Credit Agreement with PNC Bank and certain other financial institution lenders (the "Credit Agreement"), which amount consists of \$13.1 million of outstanding borrowings under the term loan and no outstanding borrowings under the revolving credit facility.
-Our level of indebtedness could have important consequences on our future operations, including the following:
+At December 31, 2022, we had outstanding borrowings of \$1.1 million under our Credit Agreement with PNC Bank and certain other financial institution lenders (the "Credit Agreement"), which amount consists of \$1.1 million of outstanding borrowings under the term loan and no outstanding borrowings under the revolving credit facility, and unused borrowing capacity of \$31.8 million under the revolving credit facility established by the Credit Agreement.
+Our level of indebtedness (which may fluctuate) could have important consequences on our future operations, including the following:

-- increasing the risk that we cannot satisfy our payment or other obligations under our outstanding debt, which may result in defaults; - subjecting us to increased sensitivity to interest rate increases on our outstanding indebtedness, which could cause our debt service obligations to increase significantly; - reducing the availability of our cash flows to fund working capital, capital expenditures, acquisitions and other general corporate purposes, and limiting our ability to obtain additional financing for these purposes;

-- limiting our flexibility in planning for, or reacting to, and increasing our vulnerability to, changes in our business, the industry in which we operate and general economic conditions; - placing us at a competitive disadvantage to our competitors that have less debt or are less leveraged; and - increasing our vulnerability to the impact of adverse economic and industry conditions.
+- · increasing the risk that we cannot satisfy our payment or other obligations under our outstanding debt, which may result in defaults; - subjecting us to increased sensitivity to interest rate increases on our outstanding indebtedness, which could cause our debt service obligations to increase significantly; - reducing the availability of our cash flows to fund working capital, capital expenditures, acquisitions and other general corporate purposes, and limiting our ability to obtain additional financing for these purposes; - limiting our flexibility in planning for, or reacting to, and increasing our vulnerability to, changes in our business, the industry in which we operate and general economic conditions; - placing us at a competitive disadvantage to our competitors that have less debt or are less leveraged; and - · increasing our vulnerability to the impact of adverse economic and industry conditions.